pursuit-l3/winter-2025-technical-interview-practice/lesson00-setup/README.md

 ## Written Question (5 minutes)

 Each class will also have a "Written Question."
 These will typically ask you to do a bit of critical thinking about a topic.
 You will then slack your response to a given channel.
-Today's question is "What are you interested in learning over the next couple of months in L3?"
+Today's question is
+"What are you interested in learning over the next couple of months in L3?"
+-DSA
+-Algorithms
+-Time and Space complexity

 ## Lecture Content (20 minutes)